olivier-carrere/redaction-technique.org/src/content/docs/en/formats/du-document-a-la-base-documentaire-modulaire.md

 ## High-level information typology

-**DITA XML** provides the **technical editor** with a high-level typology to help structure content.
+**DITA XML** provides the **technical writer** with a high-level typology to help structure content.

-When creating a new document in **FrameMaker**, **DocBook** or word processing format, the **technical editor** is faced with a blank page.
+When creating a new document in **FrameMaker**, **DocBook** or word processing format, the **technical writer** is faced with a blank page.
 Depending on his professional rigor, the information transmitted to the user will oscillate between the following two poles:

 | Element / Concept     | Description                                                                                      |
 |-----------------------|--------------------------------------------------------------------------------------------------|